 Senior Fellow for International Religious Freedom

-Lela Gilbert is Senior Fellow for International Religious Freedom at Family Research Council, where she brings her lengthy record of advocating for the persecuted overseas to solving current-day religious freedom problems around the world.
-Lela researches and writes extensively about global religious persecution, and having previously resided in Israel for ten years, she has developed a focus on the intensifying persecution of Christians, Jews, and other minorities in Middle East, Africa, and parts of Asia.
+Lela Gilbert is Senior Fellow for International Religious Freedom at Family Research Council, where she brings a lengthy record of advocating for persecuted believers and addressing current-day faith and freedom issues.
+Lela resided in Israel for ten years, from 2006 to 2017; she writes and speaks about the intensifying persecution of Christians, Antisemitism, and abuses of religious minorities across the world.